phoenix-rtos/phoenix-rtos-doc/architecture.md

 In the microkernel architecture servers plays very important role in the whole operating system.
 They provide functionalities removed from the traditional, monolithic kernel and moved to the user space.
 Good examples of such functionalities are file management or device management (device drivers).
 The main method for communicating with server is message passing.
 Each server allocates and registers set of ports used to receive messages from other system components.
 For example the file server registers new port in the filesystem space.
 Device driver registers new name in the `/dev` directory.

-Server concept and server registering are desribed in [Kernel - Processes and threads - Servers and namespace](kernel/proc/namespace.md) chapter.
+Server concept and server registering are described in [Kernel - Processes and threads - Servers and namespace](kernel/proc/namespace.md) chapter.

 ## Device drivers